Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Related Work

 where $L$ is a low-rank matrix and $S$ is a sparse matrix.
 The gross errors will be captured by the sparse matrix $S$ and the low-rank matrix $L$ can still approximate $Y$ well.
 Mathematically, the objective function of RPCA can be written as:

-where $\norm{L}_*$ is called the nuclear norm of $L$ which is the sum of the singular values of $L$.
+where $\norm{L}_*$ is called the nuclear norm of $L$, which is the sum of the singular values of $L$.
 The nuclear norm is a convex relaxation of rank norm. $ \norm{S}_1$ encourages the sparsity of $S$.
 However, algorithms dealing with the nuclear norm usually involve computing SVD, which is very time consuming when the problem size is large.
-To avoid the SVD, one way is to factorize the low-rank matrix $L$ as a product of two low-rank matrices, i.e., $L = XW^T$, where $X\in R^{n\times r}$, $W\in R^{p\times r}$ , and $r \ll \min(m, n)$.
-For example, Zhou and Tao \cite{zhou2013greedy} formulated a regularized RPCA as follows:
+To avoid the SVD, one way is to factorize the low-rank matrix $L$ as a product of two low-rank matrices.
+For example, Zhou and Tao \cite{zhou2013greedy} formulated a regularized RPCA by letting $L = XW^T$, where $X\in R^{n\times k}$, $W\in R^{p\times k}$ , and $k \ll \min(m, n)$.

-with some low-rank constraints on $X$ and $W$.
-The Frobenius term indicates the goodness of approximation.
-The authors show that the problem can be solved efficiently by a block alternating minimization algorithm.
 Readers may refer to \cite{ma2018efficient} for the recent advances about RPCA.
+Graph regularized matrix factorization methods consider the local geometrical structure of the data.
+For example, Zheng \textit{et al.} \cite{zheng2011graph} proposed a graph regularized sparse coding method for image presentation: